Maybe it was the sunshine, but there was a sense of renewal at Roos Field on Tuesday.

 Baldwin filled out his staff with the hiring of former Idaho player Kiel McDonald as running backs coach.

 McDonald is the third new coach Eastern has hired since last season, following the addition of cornerbacks coach Cherokee Valeria and tight ends/offensive tackles coach Brian Strandley.

 McDonald, 28, was a graduate assistant coach last year for Dennis Erickson at Arizona State.
 He was an offensive quality control coach for the Sun Devils.

-In 2010, McDonald was an intern working with the secondary for the San Francisco 49ers, and was defensive backs and strength coach that same year for San Jose City College.
+Prior to that, McDonald was an intern working with the secondary in 2010 for the San Francisco 49ers, and was defensive backs coach and strength coach that same year for San Jose City College.

 “It feels great and it’s truly a blessing to be here and falling in line with a great coaching staff,” McDonald said.